torjusb/CraftyAlts/README.markdown

 CraftyAlts is a simple add-on that gives you easy access to your alts professions.
 Once in game, you can access your profession via small black fly-out menu found on the left side of your screen.

+The frame can be moved by holding down the shift key.

 ## Note